JosephAni/client/README.md

-# FULL STACK NFT MINTING DAPP
+# Full Stack Nft Minting DApp

 This example shows how to build a Full Stack NFT minting Dapp using Hardhat, ethers.js, Next.js and TailwindCSS.
 It follows the steps outlined in the official [open in Metaschool](https://metaschool.so/articles/build-full-stack-nft-minting-dapp/).